Saturday, May 1st, 2021

 Snapshot Day is the oldest and largest single-day annual water quality monitoring event in California.

-In nearly two decades of water quality monitoring on California’s Central Coast, we’ve collected a lot of data.
-You can dig in to some of this data in the reports below, including a multi-year report demonstrating trends from 2000-2013.
-To see a full list of CWC water quality reports, visit our Resources page today.
+In two decades of water quality monitoring on California’s Central Coast, we’ve collected a lot of data.
+You can dig in to some of this data in the reports below.